Surgeon: Career Summary and Required Education

 Surgeons are specialized physicians who operate on patients to correct or remove malformations, repair injuries or conduct preventative procedures on patients.
 They may also conduct examinations on patients and advise them on their medical situations.
 Many surgeons specialize in one particular field, such as orthopedic, cardiovascular or neurological surgery.

 Surgeons, along with physicians, are some of the highest-paid professionals of any occupation.
-In May 2012, the BLS reported that surgeons earned over $187,199 in median annual earnings.
+In May 2013, the BLS reported that surgeons earned an average salary of $233,150.

 Surgeon Education Requirements

 Before entering medical school, aspiring surgeons must complete undergraduate school to earn bachelor's degrees.
 These 4-year degrees do not have to focus specifically on medicine; however, curricula should focus heavily on the physical sciences to prepare students for the strong emphasis on science in medical school.
 Courses in anatomy, biology, chemistry, math and physiology may be beneficial.
 Some medical schools admit students after only three years of undergraduate school.